-Thanks to The Montana Council on Developmental Disabilities, Posture 24/7 worked with children and teenagers across the state through September 30, 2017.
-On October 5, 2017 we presented the results of this work at the annual Division for Early Childhood International Conference in Portland, Oregon.
+In October 2017 we presented the results of Year Two of the MT Postural Care Project at the Division for Early Childhood Conference in Portland, Oregon.
 Check out our poster!

-We have just received confirmation of funding for another year that will run through September 2018 and will be accepting applications through November 30, 2017.
+We have just received confirmation of funding for another year that will run through September 2018 and are finalizing our participants.
 Year Three will focus on training and working with children and adults in rural and remote areas of Montana.

 What can 24 hour posture care do for you?

 It can protect the shape of a person’s body, help balance muscle tone, reduce pain, ease physical care, improve sitting posture and tolerance, and help people sleep better.
 There are very strong connections between a person’s posture during the day and at night – if you know what to look for.
 24 hour postural care management is a gentle, non-invasive, inexpensive way to promote health and quality of life for people with motor impairments.
 Read more background »